nickkvasov/dmss_ng2/ontology/app/README.md

   - Alert generation and escalation workflows
   - Pattern-based detection with configurable parameters
   - Assignment and resolution tracking
-  - Geospatial and temporal context support
+  - Geospatial context with WKT POINT/POLYGON geometry support
 - **Relationship Semantics**:
   - `TRIGGERED` - Anomaly triggered an alert
   - `DETECTED_BY` - Anomaly was detected by a specific pattern